This room caters for the younger children up to approximately fifteen months of age.

 Outings for the children are an important learning experience as well as good exercise, and care is taken to ensure as wide a range of experiences as possible are provided for each child.

 This room caters for children aged 3¼ to school age and is designed to give them a happy and positive foundation to their future school life.
 The activities are broad based and remain child centred.
-The Corner House has successfully achieved the promotion of all six Early Learning Goals as classified by the Department of Education and Skills (DfES) and these subjects are integrated throughout, where several activities take place within the room at one time.

 Throughout the nursery, the Early Years Foundation Stage (EYFS) framework is followed.
 The overarching aim of the EYFS is to help young children achieve the five Every Child Matters outcomes of staying safe, being healthy, enjoying and achieving, making a positive contribution, and achieving economic well-being.
 This is by setting the standards for the learning, development and care the children should experience; by providing for equality of opportunity and anti-discriminatory practice; by creating a framework for partnership between parents and the nursery; by improving quality and consistency in the early years sector; and by laying a secure foundation for future learning.
 More information regarding the EYFS framework is available at the nursery.